DaveMBush/SmartNgRX/README.md

 npm install @smarttools/smart-signals
 ```

+NOTE:

+- The 2.x series of these libraries are for Angular 20 and NgRX 19
+- The 3.x series of these libraries are for Angular 21 and NgRX 21

 ## History

 This project merges two concepts I've been playing with for a while.

-At one of my previous jobs, I needed to work with data that could be essentially an infinite number of rows.
+At one of my previous jobs, I needed to work with data that could be an infinite number of rows.
 This made retrieving the entire data set practically impossible and required that we not only use virtual scrolling to render the data but also use a concept of virtual data where we only retrieved the data that was needed to render the current view.

 Fast forward to a similar situation and a lot more experience.
 One of the issues with the previous implementation was that I had to retrieve the data every time it scrolled into view.
 As you can imagine, even with the fastest retrieval times, this didn't paint nearly as fast as anyone would have liked.
 This time, we had more control over the data.
 It was still a large data set.
 But it was not infinite.